prendago/DRYCLEANINGAPP/README.md

 Ideas on how to make this project more attractive are welcome.
-The app would look something like this: www.Starchup.com The business plan would look something like this: www.ihateironing.com
+The app would look something like this: www.Starchup.com The business model would look something like this: www.ihateironing.com